≡ Menu

 With this in mind…

-Be sure that you have a yard with a tall fence, and when you are away from home make sure your dog is leashed which will keep your dog safe.
-Since your dog will pull on his leash, when you are out walking, you will need to practice leash manners from the get go.
+Be sure that you have a yard with a tall fence, and when you are away from home, make sure your dog is leashed, which will keep your dog safe.
+Since your dog will pull on his leash, you will need to practice leash manners from the get-go when you are out walking.

 Because…

-While Wheaton’s can prove to be difficult to train at times, due to their terrier independence they do respond well to lessons that are consistent and patient.
-Keep in mind that Wheaton’s do have a habit of jumping on people and pulling on the leash, so if you begin correcting this early on it is possible to change this behavior.
+While Wheaton’s can prove to be difficult to train at times, due to their terrier independence, they respond well to consistent and patient lessons.
+Remember that Wheaton’s have a habit of jumping on people and pulling on the leash, so if you begin correcting this early on, it is possible to change this behavior.

 As with people in families, some dog breeds have a genetic predisposition to developing particular diseases and disorders.
-So, you know there is no dog breed known that is 100 percent healthy with no known associated medical conditions, but good breeders should be doing their best to clear the parents of health conditions before breeding.
-For the Soft Coated Wheaten Terrier, they are known to be predisposed to specific disorders including:
+So, you know there is no dog breed that is 100 percent healthy with no known associated medical conditions, but good breeders should do their best to clear the parents of health conditions before breeding.
+The Soft Coated Wheaten Terrier they are known to be predisposed to specific disorders, including:

 • Protein-Losing Nephropathy (PLN) – Broad term to describe diseases that mainly affect the Glomerulus (a cluster of capillaries near the end of the kidney where waste is filtered from the blood) that causes a loss of protein